omgnetwork/omgnetwork.github.io/docs/network/blockchain-design.md

 * Validate exits every `MFP` to challenge invalid regular exits.
 * Validate in-flight exits every `MFP/2` to challenge invalid actions in the in-flight exit protocol.

-> To cover all possible misbehaviors that may occur in the network, user must validate at rarest every `min(REP, MFP/2)`.
+> To cover all possible misbehaviors that may occur in the network, the user must validate at rarest every `min(REP, MFP/2)`.

 #### Example exit scenario
 Scenario:  MFP = 1 day, REP = 2 day.

-The table illustrates the relation between MFP and REP in the scenario:
+The table illustrates the relationship between MFP and REP in the scenario:

 * Day 1: Operator creates, includes, and starts to exit an invalid UTXO.
 * Day 3: User has been offline for two days.